Hack-n-Chill/AlphaQMAM/README.md

 ![Logo](https://www.freelogoservices.com/api/main/images/1j+ojFVDOMkX9Wytexe43D6kifCEqxVInxjIwXs1M3EMoAJtliAvj...Ro8...wy "Optional title")

-## What inspired you to make this product?
+## What inspired us to make this product?

 1) We were inspired by the recent BLM protests around the world after the death of George Floyd at the hand of a police officer.
 We wanted to create a web app that was able to help citizens safely practice their right to free speech and protest.
 2) Another factor that inspired us was our college,Jadavpur University, itself.
 Standing against everything wrong from the very beginning, we believe there should be a safer way which allows them to support their cause.
 Recent turmoil of events had left us devastated and many were injured.
 We believe a quicker approach of sending just and verified updates would have helped the cause in a great way.